 Make sure you are using the key that you used when you signed up for the testnet!
 The team has delegated a significant amount of stake to your key so you can produce blocks.

-To successfully produce blocks, you need good uptime – your node needs to be online and connected to testnet (if not 24/7, then as much as possible) during the two weeks of release 3.2b.
+To successfully produce blocks, you need good uptime – your node needs to be online and connected to testnet (if not 24/7, then as much as possible) during release 3.3.

-If you’re not actively staking to produce blocks and participating, then you will receive a penalty of -1000 testnet points*, and your stake may be re-delegated to a member on the waitlist for release 3.2b.
+If you’re not actively staking to produce blocks and participating, then your stake may be re-delegated to a member on the waitlist for release 3.3.
 You will still be able to participate in community challenges.

 You are required to complete challenge #1 (send a transaction to the designated address) within 48 hours after testnet launch, and produce at least 1 block within a reasonable time after testnet launch.
-Join Discord or the LIVE TESTNET Q&A Session on Tuesday June 9, 10-11AM PST, if you have questions about producing blocks!
+Join Discord if you have questions about producing blocks!

 Help and Support

 Jump on a video call to talk with our devs, give feedback, or ask any questions that you might have about the testnet.
 You are one of Coda’s earliest users, we’re happy to meet you!
-You can join the video call here and connect with us on Tuesday June 9, 10-11AM PST.
+The date will be announced shortly.

 Discord Live Chat

-If you get stuck or need help, then the best place to ask your questions is on Discord, in the #testnet-general or #testnet-connected channel.
+If you get stuck or need help, then the best place to ask your questions is on Discord.
+If you are a beginner go to #mentor-nodes, if you need intermediate/advanced help go to the #testnet-general or #testnet-connected channel.
 Discord is also the place where Coda’s community and team hang out, so feel free to come join the conversation!